 Opening the kit from the box felt like Christmas.
 There’s a lot of accessories included inside the kit, some of which I think are made for the asian market, with a random soup ladle as one example.
 The price is the most appealing thing with this product.
 I doubt you could do better elsewhere.
-Gas canister fits inside (loosely), however not with other accessories.
+Gas canister fits inside (loosely), but not with other accessories.
 Also comes with a sturdy mesh, draw-string bag.

 What I didn’t like: